-Lynching, an extralegal method of maintaining racial ettiquette, has an unfortunate history in Louisiana.
+Lynching, an extralegal method of maintaining racial boundaries (and terror), has a long, bloody history in Louisiana.

 From 1882 to 1936 alone, an estimated 4,673 lynchings took place across America.
 Of that number, at least 389 occurred in Louisiana, of which 333 were committed against African Americans; only Georgia, Mississippi, and Texas witnessed more lynching violence during the period.
 For a time, the top four lynching counties in America were Ouachita, Caddo, Bossier, and Morehouse parishes in north Louisiana.
 Even these shocking numbers fail to tell the whole story, however, since many lynchings went unreported or were treated as regular homicides instead of racially charged mob activities.